davec/openbrewcomp/README.markdown

 This will run some basic functionality checks.
 If anything fails, you need to investigate the failure before proceeding.

+Note that the functional tests generate a lot of deprecation warnings.
+These warnings are expected and are not a problem.

 ## Customizing

 Several files need to be customized for your site before turning it loose on